-As outlined in Table 6 below, some revenues of the integrated health system operating under the name "UW MEDICINE," are patient services revenues included in General Revenues and some are not.
+As outlined in Table 6 below, some revenues of the integrated health system operating under the name "UW Medicine," described under the heading "UW MEDICINE," are patient services revenues included in General Revenues and some are not.
 In addition, some UW Medicine entities generate other revenues included in General Revenues, such as student tuition and fees and grant and contract indirect costs.
 See "-Student Tuition and Fees" and "-Grants and Contract Indirect Costs."